Diffusion-Based Quality Control of Medical Image Segmentations across Organs: Method

 To this end, we introduce Expert \( E_1 \) to encode the relative spatial position of the axial slices, expressed as a \textit{slice-to-volume ratio} in the range \([0, 1]\), into a fixed-dimensional embedding vector, \( o_1 \).
 This is achieved through a lightweight Multi-Layer Perceptron (MLP) that receives the slice-to-volume ratio as input and outputs the positional embedding, \( o_1 \). \( E_1 \) is jointly trained with the LDM (Eq.~\ref{eq:ldm}) rather than separately.
 In this way, we ensure that the learned positional embedding space remains semantically aligned with the latent manifold learned by the VAE-GAN.
 Moreover, the shared optimization scheme prevents the collapse of the latent space and promotes spatial conditioning throughout the generation process.

-Previous works~\cite{wang2020deep} have demonstrated that utilizing information from $I$ yields better reconstruction than relying solely on the information conveyed by $S$~\cite{galati2021efficient}. nnQC follows a similar approach.
-However, rather than integrating information from $I$ by reconstructing the $(I, S)$ pair~\cite{wang2020deep}, which can add complexity to the training process, nnQC encodes visual features from $I$, within a vector $o_2$.
-This is achieved through the definition of Expert \( E_2 \), which leverages a pretrained CLIP-like vision encoder to extract high-level semantic features from \( I \).
-By employing UniMedCLIP \cite{khattak2024unimed}, a vision encoder pretrained in a large set of medical and clinical data, we expect to have anatomical information well-encapsulated in the resulting embedding, $o_2$.
-Unlike $E_1$, $E_2$ is used in a pre-trained fashion, thus freezing the vision encoder weights during the joint optimization of $E_1$ and the LDM.
+Previous works~\cite{wang2020deep} have shown that utilizing information from $I$ yields better reconstruction than relying solely on the information conveyed by $S$~\cite{galati2021efficient}. nnQC follows a similar approach.
+However, rather than integrating information from $I$ by reconstructing the $(I, S)$ pair~\cite{wang2020deep}, which can add complexity to the training process, nnQC encodes visual features from $I$ within a vector $o_2$.
+This is achieved through the definition of Expert \( E_2 \), which leverages a pretrained CLIP-like vision encoder to extract high-level semantic features from $I$.

+By employing UniMedCLIP \cite{khattak2024unimed}, a vision encoder pretrained on a large set of medical and clinical data, we expect the resulting embedding, $o_2$, to capture anatomical information from $I$. \revisiontwo{This relies on the assumption that UniMedCLIP provides semantically meaningful and sufficiently stable representations even when image quality degradations are severe enough to affect segmentation accuracy.
+Since $E_2$ is used only as a pretrained feature extractor, its vision encoder weights are frozen during the joint optimization of $E_1$ and the LDM.}

 To dynamically balance the opinions from the ToE, we utilize a Cross-Attention mechanism \cite{chen2021crossvit,rebain2022attention} that serves as a \textit{dynamic switch}.
 It assigns appropriate importance to each opinion, and it generates a unified conditioning vector \( c \).
 This is achieved by projecting both \( o_1 \) and \( o_2 \) using linear layers \( F_Q, F_K, F_V \) to produce a query \( Q = F_Q(o_1) \), key \( K = F_K(o_2) \), and value \( V = F_V(o_2) \).
 Afterwards, the conditioning vector $c$ (Eq.~\ref{eq:ldm}) is thus obtained as the Cross-Attention vector